Most of my friends are atheists, but some are more anti-religious than others. Sometimes can lead to amusing situations.

 Tom is also a selective blues fan as well and is also very left wing and anti racist so “Strange Fruit” ticked so many boxes for him.
 I have managed to find a YouTube recording so you can hear what we heard.

-The lead in song is “Converted” so you can understand Tom’s religious chagrin as I brought back the beer from the bar, the version I shared the sound is a little distorted so here is the studio version.
+The lead in song is “Converted” so you can understand Tom’s religious chagrin as I brought back the beer from the bar.

 We have since seen the full band several times and they are one of the greatest live experiences I have ever seen with songs like “Mao T’se Tung Said” and “Hello I’m Johnny Cash” , find them on YouTube , you certainly wont regret it and if you get the chance to see them live then jump at it.